gemfire/gemfire-developer-website/content/examples/java/serialization.md

 tags:
 - Java
 type: examples
-description: This example demonstrates reflection-based auto-serialization to put objects into and get objects out of regions without relying on Java, PDX, or data serialization.
+description: This example demonstrates reflection-based auto-serialization to put objects into and get objects out of VMware GemFire regions without relying on Java, PDX, or data serialization.
 ---

 This is a simple example that demonstrates auto-serialization of objects of classes that do *not*